Whether it is mobiles, gouaches or oils, Alexander Calder ’s work is marked by the dilemma of movement.

 In 1932, his animated sculptures will be called “mobiles” by Marcel Duchamp.
 On an idea of Jean Arp, he will name “stabiles” his static works

-Between control and spontaneity, observation and imagination, seriousness and entertainment, Alexander Calder pictorial compositions are unlimited reservoirs of shapes and bright colours and are both simple and strong.
+Between control and spontaneity, observation and imagination, seriousness and entertainment, Calder pictorial compositions are unlimited reservoirs of shapes and bright colours and are both simple and strong.

 The result is joyful and warm, serene by the simplicity it inspires.
 Such aesthetics are meant to be a new language, a rupture with the European tradition and the mark of American modernity.